7even/vkontakte_api/README.md

 ### Files upload

-Files upload to ВКонтакте server is composed of several states: in the beginning there is API method call, which returns URL for this call and then in some cases one needs another API method call, passing in the parameters obtained by previous call.
+Files upload to VKontakte server is composed of several states: in the beginning there is API method call, which returns URL for this call and then in some cases one needs another API method call, passing in the parameters obtained by previous call.
 Calling API method depends on type of files - this case is described in [the appropriate section section](https://vk.com/dev/upload_files).

 Files are transferred in a Hash format, where key is the name of parameter in query (described in documentation, for example when one uploads a photo, then this key is named `photo`), and the value of &mdash; is an array composed of 2 strings: full path of the file and its MIME-type: